nprapps/elections18-general/README.md

 * Instance type: db.t2.medium
 * Database engine: PostgreSQL 9.6.3

-_Note: If you are at NPR we normally do not create the actual dabatase through the AWS console to test on staging and production environments our DB bootstrapping scripts._
+_Note: At NPR we normally do not create the actual dabatase through the AWS console in order to test our database bootstrapping scripts in the staging and production environments._

 Deployment
 ----------

 This app can be deployed to EC2 using Fabric in a manner to other NPR apps that run on servers.

-The commands to execute in order to deploy the project to AWS EC2 are:

 ### First time